-Figure 5: Obtaining Authorization using the Authorization Code grant type and a secondary channel: Detailed Protocol Flow step 1 of Figure 3: Obtaining Authorization using the Authorization Code grant type: Detailed Protocol Flow is followed.
+Figure 5: Obtaining Authorization using the Authorization Code grant type and a secondary channel: Detailed Protocol Flow

-1. Autho4API Client directs the Resource Owner's User Agent to the Autho4API Authorization Server Endpoint, with the redirect_uri parameter set to http://exampleServiceProviderAuthServer.com/autho4apiSecondaryChannel/sms_text as specified in section 7.4.7.3 to request the Authorization Response to be delivered over textual SMS.
-For the rest of parameters, description in
+Autho4API Client directs the Resource Owner's User Agent to the Autho4API Authorization Server Endpoint, with the redirect_uri parameter set to http://exampleServiceProviderAuthServer.com/autho4apiSecondaryChannel/sms_text as specified in section 7.5.7.3 to request the Authorization Response to be delivered over textual SMS.
+For the rest of parameters, description in step 1 of Figure 3 is followed.